QubesOS/qubes-doc/managing-os/windows-appvms.md

 Please refer to [this page](/doc/hvm-create/) for instructions on how to install Windows in a Qubes VM.

+NOTE: It is strongly suggested to enable autologon for any Windows HVMs that will have Qubes Tools installed.
+To do so, run `netplwiz` command from the `Win+R`/Start menu and uncheck the *Users must enter a user name and password to use this computer* option.

 Installing Qubes support tools in Windows 7 VMs
 -----------------------------------------------